eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 27 - Free Stoners.md

 The group proceeds to the armory.
 Martin sees another boar’s head coin nestled in a pile of ingots.
 Brewster and Branwyn get a +1 set of scale mail.
 Moiloc gets a +1 handaxe.
 Martin finds a scroll of revivify in the library.

 They proceed to the archery range and see two young twin boys practicing.
 Martin sees a coin peeking out of the pocket of one of the archers.
 They are taking turns splitting each other’s arrows.
 Martin takes the coin using Mage Hand.
-They introduce themselves as the Archer Twins, [[William & Billiam|William and Billiam Archer]].
+They introduce themselves as the Archer Twins, [[William Archer|William]] and [[Billiam Archer]].
 Branwyn offers them to join in on the mission.
 They lay out the difficulty of the plan.
 They say they’re not afraid to die, and are honored that they were selected.
 Branwyn says they should, in fact, be ready to die.